 Without a rules layer sitting on top of it, there's nothing stopping people from adding 'rubbish' data to the asset register, such as:

 It takes only a minimal amount of this kind of data being entered before the integrity of all the data has been compromised.
 What happens then is a reduction in confidence in that data, and in the outputs.
-When data becomes compromised, organizations will very quickly lose the confidence needed for effective decision making.
+When data becomes compromised, organisations will very quickly lose the confidence needed for effective decision making.

 When people use spreadsheets, they tend to develop their own links, formulae, charts and even macros, creating a single person dependency.
-When they get sick, go on holiday, or leave the organization, their knowledge of that automation goes with them.
+When they get sick, go on holiday, or leave the organisation, their knowledge of that automation goes with them.
 If that knowledge isn't passed on, it can cause severe problems; specifically, a reduction in the quality of data, especially when spreadsheet macros require editing.
 The asset management process should never be reliant on a spreadsheet that's dependent on an individual with multiple manual touch points.

 Anyone who plays a key role in asset management should be able to go on holiday, fall ill or resign, and the process can still continue.
-It’s a mistake to rely on one individual and their spreadsheet – to have that single person dependency - when it comes to asset management, because most organizations have an obligation to provide reliable information on demand to their various stakeholders.
+It’s a mistake to rely on one individual and their spreadsheet – to have that single person dependency - when it comes to asset management, because most organisations have an obligation to provide reliable information on demand to their various stakeholders.

 Not only that, but people's time is being wasted trying to decrypt a spreadsheet, and recover data and information, when they should be focusing on more high-value tasks.

 "I have literally seen this happen again and again," says David Long, General Manager of SPM Assets New Zealand.
-"Organizations have these spreadsheets that hold all their asset information, but they can't get meaningful data out, because it's either corrupt or hidden away.
+"Organisations have these spreadsheets that hold all their asset information, but they can't get meaningful data out, because it's either corrupt or hidden away.
 They inevitably get trapped in an ongoing data improvement loop."

 While security layers can be built into spreadsheets, they require a fairly high level of knowledge and sophistication.
-And if certain areas of the spreadsheet are password protected, organizations run the risk of not being able to access it if the person with the password is absent.
+And if certain areas of the spreadsheet are password protected, organisations run the risk of not being able to access it if the person with the password is absent.
 In a nutshell: spreadsheets are easy to corrupt, and difficult to protect.